 When you are traveling for the first time to a country it always nice to know a few things before arriving.
 Here are 10 things to be aware of when traveling to Ecuador for the first time.

 Do not drink tap water although Ecuadorians may do so.
 You are better off buying bottled water or just boil the tap water!
-Also any fresh veggies that would be served with a meal are to avoid, probably not having been washed with clean water.
+Also any fresh veggies that would be served with a meal are probably best to avoid, since they are not being washed with clean water.

 Mind your bags and pockets.
-There are quite a few thiefs around, just keep your belongings safe in your bag that you can carry in front to be extra safe.thiefs around, just keep your belongings safe in your bag that you can carry in front to be extra safe.
+There are quite a few thiefs around, just keep your belongings safe in your bag that you can carry in front to be extra safe.
+Thiefs around, just keep your belongings safe in your bag that you can carry in front of you to be extra safe.

 4. GALAPAGOS FLIGHTS

 Be careful when booking flights to the Galapagos, especially with LAN airlines.
 Indeed, there are different prices depending on if you are an ecuadorian or a foreigner.
-If you buy a ticket for locals you will end up paying much more when you arrive on the islands.ecuadorian or a foreigner.
 If you buy a ticket for locals you will end up paying much more when you arrive on the islands.

 Many people picture Ecuador as being a really warm tropical country.
 Well it’s not.
 Although on the coast and in the jungle it is warm in the heights of the Andes it can get very cold.
 So don’t forget to pack a warm jumper!

-Also the sun is very strong close to the equator line, so don’t forget your sun block.
+Also the sun is very strong because the country is so close to the equator line, so don’t forget your sun block.

 6. GOING OUT AT NIGHT

 At night time the streets of the main cities can be a little dangerous.
-It gets dark around 6:30pm, so from then onwards it is recommended to take a taxi if going out.
+It gets dark around 6:30pm, so from then onwards it is recommended to take a taxi or Uber when going out.

 It is common to bargain and if you want to buy something on an indegenious craft market you should give it a go.
 But mind you don’t get carried away!